 “PGS 37-1 only applies to large battery parks”

-No. The guideline applies from more than 20 kWh, also to smaller systems.
+Incorrect.
+The guideline applies from more than 20 kWh, including smaller EOS installations.

 “If the system is outdoors, PGS 37-1 does not apply”